 I have been instructed in many major medical negligence cases – usually, but not exclusively for claimants.
-Since 1980, I have been the lead editor of Medical Negligence (Clinical Negligence since 2000), a text which is unique in pulling together the expertise of more than 80 distinguished legal and medical experts.
+Since 1990, I have been the lead editor of “Medical Negligence” (re-titled “Clinical Negligence” since 2000 published by Bloomsbury Professional), a text which is unique in pulling together the expertise of more than 80 distinguished legal and medical experts.
+We are working on the 6th Edition due to be published in 2022.
 I have extensive experience in cerebral palsy cases and where anaesthetic or major surgery has resulted in devastating injury or death and I have lectured, taught and published in this area throughout my professional life and in different jurisdictions including Mauritius, the Isle of Man, Jersey, the Caribbean (Trinidad & Tobago) and Malaysia.

 Group litigation poses particularly difficulties.
-I have been instructed in some of the largest (eg the excess irradiation group litigation – Exeter and RAGE) although product liability is more commonly seen with medicines (eg benzodiazepines, oral contraceptives) where I am usually instructed by the pharmaceutical companies.
+I have been instructed in some of the largest (e.g. the excess irradiation group litigation – Exeter and RAGE) although product liability is more commonly seen with medicines (e.g. benzodiazepines, oral contraceptives) where I am usually instructed by the pharmaceutical companies.
 Industrial processes are sometimes alleged to be injurious to health and I have acted for Rio Tinto Zinc (Capper Pass litigation), ICI (carbon disulphide), 3M Riker (Flecainide Acetate) and other international companies in toxic tort cases.